NexusSwitchboard/nexus-mod-service/README.md

 # Service - Nexus Module
 The Service module provides functionality that provides ways of interacting with a service team through existing tools

-# Submit Service Request
+# Features

-## Slack Integration
+1. Using either a slash command or _action_ to initiate the request dialog
+2. Creates an issue in Jira and allows users to update the status of the ticket from Slack.
+3. All conversation that happens in the Slack thread associated with the request gets added as a comment to the Jira ticket.

+# How It Works

-### Message Action
+## Message Action
 A new action will appear in the actions menu named something like _Submit Service Request_ (when you create the slack app, you can specify whatever you want for the text).

 ### Slash Command
 There is a slash command invoked with `/request [description]` (you can call it whatever you want).

 ### Behavior
 No matter how a submission request is invoked, a modal appears allowing the user to enter request details.